 Tom and Eileen LONERGAN

-Tom, aged 33 and Eileen, aged 29 were diving on the Great Barrier Reef
+Tom Lonergan, aged 33 and his wife Eileen Lonergan, aged 29 were diving on the Great Barrier Reef

 off Cairns on January 25th 1998 when they were left behind by their tour boat

 at sea.
 Their disappearance was not realised for three days by which time